mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 deepbinner classify --native "$fast5_dir" > "$output"
 ```

-I ran the deepbinner classificastion step on a GPU and it took 10 hours to classify all 1009917 reads - so approximately 1683 reads/min.
+I ran the deepbinner classification step on a GPU and it took 10 hours to classify all 1009917 reads - so approximately 1683 reads/min.

 ### Deepbinner binning